The log minimal model program for K\"ahler $3$-folds: Towards the Existence of Mori fiber spaces

 Now by Corollary \ref{cor:partial-mfs} there exists a proper surjective morphism $f:X\to Y$ to a normal compact K\"ahler surface $Y$ such that $(K_X+B+\omega)|_{X_y}\num 0$ for all $y\in Y$.
-Also, as in the proof of Theorem \ref{thm:log-contraction-terminal-pair} (see diagram \eqref{eqn:contraction} for the dlt case) we get the following commutative diagram:
+Also, as in the proof of Theorem \ref{thm:log-contraction-terminal-pair}, we get the following commutative diagram:

 where $Z$ is a smooth compact K\"ahler surface, $\Gamma$ is a normal $3$-fold in Fujiki's class $\mcC$, and $p$ and $\nu$ are bimeromorphic.